Volunteer Application

 -

-After submission, applications are reviewed by the admissions team.
-Some applicants may be contacted for additional information or invited to a brief conversation.
-Once decisions are finalized, applicants are notified.
+All complete applications are reviewed by the admissions team.
+Some applicants may be contacted for additional information or invited to a brief conversation over Zoom.
+Once a decision is finalized, the applicant is notified by email.

 Upon being accepted, a volunteer is added to an email list and volunteer-wide Discord server.
 When there are relevant opportunities, they are announced in these places.
 Therefore, volunteers can select to dedicate anywhere between one to upwards of 500 hours each year.
 Opportunities are available for volunteers to assume greater responsibilities as their tenure progresses, including internships and fellowships that are exclusively reserved for volunteer emeriti or alumni.